beckdaniel/affect_string_kernel/README.md

-# affect_string_kernel
+# emo_analysis
-Emotion Analysis using String Kernels and Gaussian Processes
+Emotion Analysis using Gaussian Processes

+TODO: add pointers/scripts to dataset and embeddings